ACCESS-Community-Hub/access-iom3-configs/documentation/docs/pages/infrastructure/Building.md

 These last two commands will take some time.
 !!! tip
-    `spack concretize` only need be re-run if there are changes to the `spack.yaml` file.
+    `spack concretize` only needs to be re-run if there are changes to the `spack.yaml` file.
 If changes are made to the MOM6 source code that `mom6standalone` is built from, running `spack install` should be sufficient for the build system to use the modified source code.
      However, if something does not work correctly running `spack concretize` should fix things up.